Chromeilion/numoop/README.md

 When performing large batch operations however, one only has to index the column once, after which the variant can be unpacked and there is no more performance loss.

+### NaN values
+Numoop uses IEEE NaN values, meaning that any NaN is considered the same regular numeric type present in the current column.
+This allows us to maintain a single type per column.

 ## Credits
 Numoop was created by Christian Špringer (christian.springer228@gmail.com)